Menengai Forest

-Menengai Forest is an urban forest situated within the town of Nakuru in Kenya.
+Menengai Forest is a protected area situated within the town of Nakuru in Kenya.
 The Menengai Crater is within the forest.
 It was gazetted as a forest in the 1930s.
 It is surrounded by residential areas of Milimani Estate in the South, Ngachura and Bahati in the East, Solai in the North and Olo-Rongai in the West.
 Various Government of Kenya facilities have been hived off from the forest; these include the Kenya Broadcasting Corporation and the Nakuru G.K Prison.
 There is also a geothermal exploration project by the Geothermal Development Company inside the Menengai Crater floor.

 Altitude

 It is situated in an elevated area which ranges from 1900 to 2300 m above sea level.

 Area

 The forest covers an area of about 7000 ha.
 The actual forested area is about 2000 ha.

 Flora

 The main tree species in the forest are eucalyptus and acacia.
 Over 169 species of flowering plants and 17 species of grasses have been recorded in Menengai Forest.
 Example of flowering plants include leleshwa (Tarchonanthus camphoratus), Euphorbia species and Acacia species.
 Common grasses in the forest include geothermal grass (Fimbristylis exilis) and Boma Rhodes grass.